Parkland Shooter, Nikolas Cruz, Could Lose Public Defender If He Inherits Money From His Mother’s Estate

 Nikolas Cruz, the 19-year-old who shot and killed 17 students at Marjory Stoneman Douglas High School, could possibly be the recipient of a windfall from his late mother’s estate.
 Lynda Cruz died on November 1, 2017, leaving behind an Allstate Life Insurance policy of $25,000 which Cruz could receive.
 Along with those funds, Lynda Cruz had an annuity, but the full amount remains unclear.
-Melissa McNiell, who is Nikolas Cruz’s attorney, said the court is aware of $3,333 that was deposited into Lynda Cruz’s account just before she died.
+Melissa McNeill, who is Nikolas Cruz’s attorney, said the court is aware of $3,333 that was deposited into Lynda Cruz’s account just before she died.
 If that is a monthly annuity payment, Cruz could stand to inherit close to $800,000 which would be shared with his younger brother, Zachary.

 Cruz attended a hearing to determine if he is indigent and therefore eligible to be represented by a public defender.
-If he is in line to collect a large sum of money, that would give him the financial means to afford a private attorney, although, according to McNiell, several claims have already been filed against Lynda Cruz’s estate and multiple lawsuits have been filed against Cruz himself.
+If he is in line to collect a large sum of money, that would give him the financial means to afford a private attorney, although, according to McNeill, several claims have already been filed against Lynda Cruz’s estate and multiple lawsuits have been filed against Cruz himself.
 At present, Cruz only has a Wells Fargo bank account with a $353 balance, a Microsoft stock certificate valued at $2,227, and a commissary account at the Broward County Jail with a little more than $650 in it.
-His lack of means enabled him to be represented by the public defender’s office, but the judge’s decision in regards to the inheritance could change that.
+His lack of means enabled him to be represented by the public defender’s office, but the judge’s decision in regard to the inheritance could change that.

 Broward County Public Defender Howard Finkelstein told Judge Elizabeth Scherer at the hearing in Ft.
 Lauderdale that whatever money Cruz does collect would not be enough for him to hire private counsel, and he made it clear that removing the public defender’s office from representing Cruz would cause multiple problems for the court system.